 When deciding which treatment option is best for you, it is important to be honest about your current circumstances.
 If your environment will hinder your addiction treatment, then it is probably best to elect for inpatient treatment.
 However, if you have a good support network and strong motivation, then outpatient treatment may be an option.

 Outpatient treatment is often less expensive than inpatient treatment.
 However, that should not be the primary reason to choose one treatment option over another.
 It is essential to make your decision based on the level of care you will receive while being treated for your addiction.

 Naltrexone Rehab Centers

 Naltrexone addiction treatment medication can be immensely helpful with overcoming an addiction to alcohol or opiates.
 There are hundreds of naltrexone rehab centers that are able to design a treatment plan that meets your specific needs and aligns with your goals.
-If you need help with finding a facility, call our confidential national hotline at 1-800-928-9139 for a referral or contact us by email.
+If you need help with finding a facility, call our confidential national hotline at 1-888-287-0471 Who Answers? for a referral or contact us by email.
 Our representatives will be happy to answer your questions about addiction treatment and help you find a facility.